Boston Terrier Breed Information

 - Although generally quiet, Boston Terriers will sound-alert approaching visitors.
 They make great watchdogs

-- The Boston Terrier holds 20th place in the AKC popularity chart and is the mascot of Boston University
+- The breed holds 20th place in the AKC popularity chart and is the mascot of Boston University

 Boston Terriers are great family dogs.
 They are calm and patient around children and they are very loyal and loving of their pet parents.
 One feature that sets Boston Terriers apart from other dogs is that they are just as happy and comfortable in an active lifestyle as they are in a relaxed one.
 Although attached to their owners, they are more on the independent side and can be left alone for up to eight hours a day.
 They are neither overly vocal nor aggressive and they make excellent watchdogs.